h-xiao/SEC-File-Analysis-with-LLM/README.md

 ## Introduction

 This Python-based project analyzes SEC files (10-K, 10-Q) using Large Language Models (LLMs).
 It's designed to extract and process data from these documents, leveraging advanced Language Chain Generators, Data Extraction, and Natural Language Processing techniques.
+Modify the "ques_to_ask_[file_type].csv" to extract these answers from the SEC file.

 ## Features